Open-Technology-Foundation/files2xml/README.md

 </Files>
 ```

-## Notes
+## Implementation Details

-- Files larger than 1GB are skipped by default
-- Common text extensions (.md, .txt, etc.) are forced to be treated as text files
+- **Text vs Binary detection**: Uses `file --mime-encoding` to accurately determine if a file should be treated as text or binary
+- **Error handling**: Provides detailed error messages and continues processing when individual files fail
+- **XML escaping**: All file paths and names are properly escaped to ensure valid XML
+- **Size limiting**: Files exceeding the maximum size limit are skipped with appropriate messaging
-- Symlinks are resolved to their target files
+- **Symlink resolution**: Symlinks are resolved to their actual target files
-- Outputs to stdout for pipeline usage
-- Use redirection (>) to save to a file
+- **CDATA escaping**: Properly handles CDATA end sequences (`]]>`) in text files

 ## Use in Scripts